UCL/hivpy/tutorials/prep.md

 - *`PREP_CAB_WILLING`* - A boolean flag signifying whether an individual is willing to use cabotegravir PrEP.
 True if their cab preference value clears a willingness threshold.
 - *`PREP_LEN_WILLING`* - A boolean flag signifying whether an individual is willing to use lenacapavir PrEP.
 True if their len preference value clears a willingness threshold.
 - *`PREP_VR_WILLING`* - A boolean flag signifying whether an individual is willing to use vaginal ring PrEP.
 True if their vr preference value clears a willingness threshold.
 - *`FAVOURED_PREP_TYPE`* - The `PrEPType` with the highest preference value an individual is willing to take that is also currently available.
-If there is no PrEP available that they are willing to take, this value is set to None.
+If there is no PrEP available that they are willing to take, this value is set to NoPrEP.
 - *`PREP_ELIGIBLE`* - A boolean flag signifying whether an individual is eligible for PrEP this time step.
 - *`PREP_ORAL_TESTED`* - A boolean flag signifying whether an individual has tested for HIV specifically for the purpose of starting oral PrEP. `Note`: Currently dummied.
 - *`PREP_CAB_TESTED`* - A boolean flag signifying whether an individual has tested for HIV specifically for the purpose of starting cabotegravir PrEP. `Note`: Currently dummied.
 - *`PREP_LEN_TESTED`* - A boolean flag signifying whether an individual has tested for HIV specifically for the purpose of starting lenacapavir PrEP. `Note`: Currently dummied.
 - *`PREP_VR_TESTED`* - A boolean flag signifying whether an individual has tested for HIV specifically for the purpose of starting vaginal ring PrEP. `Note`: Currently dummied.
-- *`PREP_TYPE`* - The most recent `PrEPType` an individual has used, otherwise None if they have never used PrEP.
+- *`PREP_TYPE`* - The most recent `PrEPType` an individual has used, otherwise NoPrEP if they have never used PrEP.
 This column is kept intact upon stopping PrEP usage.
 - *`EVER_PREP`* - A boolean flag signifying whether an individual has ever been on PrEP.
 - *`FIRST_ORAL_START_DATE`* - The start date of an individual's first ever usage of oral PrEP, otherwise None if they have never used oral PrEP.
 - *`FIRST_CAB_START_DATE`* - The start date of an individual's first ever usage of cabotegravir PrEP, otherwise None if they have never used cab PrEP.